Graduate Study in Architecture

 The MS Program is a nonprofessional, research-oriented degree program that requires a minimum of 30 credit hours of coursework.
 Current research areas are available in Digital Design & Fabrication, High Performance Buildings, and Health & Design.
 These MS programs are linked with the M.Arch. program through a rich array of studios and courses that engage particular aspects of architectural knowledge and practice.

-Within the School of Architecture, the PhD with a major in Architecture develops knowledge and technologies that
+Within the School of Architecture, the PhD with a major in Architecture develops knowledge and technologies:

 - enhances design imagination, design evaluation, and the design process;